 Never use automotive antifreeze/coolant in your RV water system.
 Auto antifreeze contains ethylene glycol which, if ingested, can cause blindness and can be fatal.

 Remove Water Filters (if equipped)

+1a.
+If Equipped with 3M Cold Water Filter:

-1. Remove the Ice Maker Water Filter Cartridge (if equipped).
-Remove the ice maker filter cartridge from the filter assembly below the galley sink.
+Remove and discard the filter cartridge from the filtered cold water faucet/ice maker filter assembly located below the galley sink.